dnywh/cuckoo-clock/README.md

 /home/pi/cuckoo-clock/clock_runner.sh >/home/pi/logs/cronlog.log 2>&1
 ```

+You should hopefully see the bird of the hour appear on your Inky!

-See my [Pi Frame](https://github.com/dnywh/pi-frame?tab=readme-ov-file#scheduling) write up for more about scheduling.
+See my [Pi Frame documentation](https://github.com/dnywh/pi-frame?tab=readme-ov-file#scheduling) for more about scheduling.

 #### Display maintenance